-Four ways that cloud computing changes the role of the CIO Bookmark has been added
+Four ways that cloud computing changes the role of the CIO has been saved

 Four ways that cloud computing changes the role of the CIO